 Retirees may also transfer their NYCERS membership to the New York State and Local Retirement System (NYSLR) or the New York City Teachers Retirement System (NYCTRS).
-Plan A Retirees are allowed to transfer their membership whether or not they have begun to receive a pension payment from NYCERS.
-If a Plan A Retiree has received a pension payment, he or she must repay the total pension collected.
-Plan B Retirees, however, must have received a pension payment, and must repay to NYCERS the total pension collected.
+Plan C and CPP-I Retirees are allowed to transfer their membership whether or not they have begun to receive a pension payment from NYCERS.
+If a Plan C or CPP-I Retiree has received a pension payment, he or she must repay the total pension collected.
+Plan D Retirees, however, must have received a pension payment, and must repay to NYCERS the total pension collected.
 In both cases, the retirement credit cannot be transferred until such payment is received.